How to Tell if Your Goyard Bag Is the Real Thing

-Goyard Bag Hand StencilingThe house’s iconic Goyardine design is known for its hand-stenciled detailing.
-“You should be able to see the grain of the canvas through the paint,” Wetzbarger points out, “and you should be able to see the high gloss of the base layer of the canvas, which should contrast with the more matte finish of the hand-stenciled detailing on top of it.
+Goyard Bag Hand StencilingThe house’s iconic Goyardine design is known for its hand-stenciled detailing, though the house no longer hand-stencils the Goyardine design on bags.
+For the bags that include hand-stencilling, you should be able to see the grain of the canvas through the paint.
+You should also be able to see the high gloss of the base layer of the canvas, which should contrast with the more matte finish of the hand-stenciled detailing on top of it.
 On fakes, all of the details will be on one plane and often look too perfect, the result of digital reproduction.
-Like anything done by hand, some slight inconsistencies or errors are a mark of human craftsmanship.”
+Like anything done by hand, some slight inconsistencies or errors on hand-painted Goyard bags are a mark of human craftsmanship.

-“Goyard lining is a signature mustard yellow cotton twill which is also the current color of their dustbags (they used to use chocolate brown dustbags which matched their boxes).
+Goyard Bag Lining & Interior LogoThe lining of Goyard bags is a signature mustard yellow cotton twill, which is also the color of many of their dustbags.
+In the past, Goyard used chocolate brown dust bags which matched their boxes.
 Most linings are trimmed in a jacquard webbing with the Goyard logo in all caps on the interior.
 Look for well-constructed, precise stitching.
 Hardware is minimal and discreet with unbranded zipper pulls that may feature a ‘G’ but not bold logos.
-Goyard may be stamped on the back of some hardware elements.”
+Goyard may be stamped on the back of some hardware elements.

 Ready to invest in a Goyard bag of your own?
 Shop our selection here.